criteo/Spark-RSVD/README.md

 \[2\] Constantine, P. G., & Gleich, D. F. (2011, June).
 Tall and skinny QR factorizations in MapReduce architectures.
 In Proceedings of the second international workshop on MapReduce and its applications (pp. 43-50).
 ACM.

+## Authors of the initial commit (in alphabetical order):
+- Aloïs Bissuel
+- Ivan Lobov
+- Vincent Grosbois

 ## License

 This project is licensed under the Apache 2.0 license.